-How to apply for a place at the Normal Round - Reception
+How to apply for a place at the Normal Round - Year 3

 The normal round is the first opportunity for children to join a school.
-For us and for all primary and infant schools, that's at the beginning of the Reception or Foundation Year.
+For us and for all junior schools, that's at the beginning of Year 3.
 Parents apply using a Common Application Form from the Local Authority where the child lives.
 If that's outside Devon, the application will be passed to Devon County Council which co-ordinates all applications for this school.
 Through this process, every parent who applies will receive a single offer on the same day, the National Offer Day.

 There is an annual national closing date for applications - 15 January.
 Applications submitted after this will be late unless the parent can demonstrate that he or she was unable to apply by the deadline.
 This may be because of illness that prevented an application being made or because of a house move to the area.
 Otherwise, late applications will be considered after those received on time.
-All normal round applications are considered in line with Devon's Primary Coordinated Admissions Scheme.
+Devon will send a list of all of the children whose parents have applied to come here to us.
+All normal round applications are considered in line with Devon's Primary Co-ordinated Admissions Scheme.